SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Experiments

-Both S-MrHiSum and S-VideoXum are divided into training, validation and test sets.
-The evaluation on the test set is performed only on a well-trained model that is determined based on the recorded performance on the validation set.
-For this, after each training epoch we measure the performance of the trained model on the validation set.
+Both SM-MrHiSum and SM-VideoXum are divided into training, validation and test sets.
+During training, model selection is performed using the validation set, i.e., by measuring the model's performance on the validation set after each training epoch.
 When training is completed, we keep the model with the highest validation-set performance, and assess it on the test set using the evaluation protocols described above.